wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

 > Simple is better than complex.<br>
 > Flat is better than nested.

-Aren't sets just Beautiful, Explicit, Simple and Flat?
+Aren't sets just Beautiful, Explicit, Simple, and Flat?

 ## Membership tests